 The DID document registry service stores the DID Document information received as part of the DID document Registry notification message based on local policies, e.g. in a local storage/off-chain.

-The DID document registry service manages DID resolver services to facilitate DID based DID document fetching operation (e.g. for any 3rd party service).
+The DID document registry service manages DID resolver services to facilitate DID based DID document fetching operation (e.g. for any 3rd party service):

-a.
-The DID document registry (based on local policy) sends to a DID resolver service, a DID resolver notification message with DID, request type (set as create) and DID Document Registry address (i.e. to fetch the DID documents.
+a) The DID document registry (based on local policy) sends to a DID resolver service, a DID resolver notification message with DID, request type (set as create) and DID Document Registry address (i.e. to fetch the DID documents.

-b.
-The DID resolver services stores the DID and the DID Document Registry address.
+b) The DID resolver services stores the DID and the DID Document Registry address.
 Further the DID resolver service responds with a DID resolver acknowledgement (Ack) message with DID and a success indication.

 The DID Document registry service sends to the L-RMS, an acknowledgement message which includes the L-RMS ID (received in step 9 related to the DID document registry notification), Registration ID, DID Document Registry address, Success, and DID resolver registry service ID.